Monorail Resort

 Boat vs. Monorail:

-• Monorail: Faster, air-conditioned, runs more frequently
+• Monorail: Faster outbound, air-conditioned, runs every 4-7 min

 Walking to Magic Kingdom